Judy Batker, DVM

 In 2009 I graduated from MATC’s Veterinary Technician Program.
 My primary veterinary medicine interests include lameness and radiology.

 My husband Evan and I live on a 10 acre farmette in Evansville, along with my sons Sean , Levi and Steele.
 We share our farm with a border collie and our three horses.
 I now spend my weekends with my family and friends, horseback riding, working on home improvement projects and attending the occasional Wisconsin Paint Horse Club (WPHC) show.

 Emily Gefke, CVT

-I have worked at Country view since I was 17, and in May of 208 I graduated from the Vet Tech program at MATC.
+I have worked at Country view since I was 17, and in May of 2018 I graduated from the Veterinary Technician Program at MATC.
 I love my role as a large animal technician, in which I get to work with horses, other farm animals, and awesome people!

 I live in Oregon with my two goats, two dogs, one cat and two horses.
 In my free time I love to ride my horses Ginger and Rusty.

 I have worked for Country View since 1999, when the practice was still on Main Street in Oregon.
 I am from Superior, WI but have lived in Southern Wisconsin for over 20 years.
 Before joining Country View’s team I worked as a geriatric and hospice nurse.

 I live on a small farm in Oregon with my husband a healthy mix of horses, dogs, cats along with a yellow collar macaw.
 In my spare time I love to spend time with my animals, hike the Appalachian trail, and canoe camp in the Canadian wilderness.
 Because of my love for the outdoors, the vast majority of my time with horses has been spent trail riding.
 My son Ryan is also passionate about horses and is a local dressage trainer.